Hannah Moore is a two-time world champion, a European champion and a four-time GBR Paratriathlon National champion based in Loughborough.

 Hannah’s ambitions turned international in 2018, taking home her first gold medal at Eton Dorney ITU Paratriathlon World Cup.
 More medals were to follow, as Hannah took bronze at Iseo - Franciacorta ITU World Paratriathlon Series and gold at Tartu ETU Triathlon European Championships where she finished almost fifteen minutes ahead of 2nd place Cassie Cava (IRL).

-Hannah finished the year with two gold medals.
-In July, she again confirmed her status as national champion, before traveling to the Gold Coast to beat out Sally Pilbeam (AUS) by 00:01:21 and become ITU World champion.
+Hannah finished the year with a further two gold medals.
+First, in July 2018, she claimed back-to-back national titles, before traveling to the Gold Coast to beat Sally Pilbeam (AUS) by 00:01:21 and become world champion.